Higher-order asymptotic profiles for solutions to the Cauchy problem for a dispersive-dissipative equation with a cubic nonlinearity: Introduction

-Here, we note that this $\chi(x, t)$ can be obtained explicitly (cf.~\cite{C51, H50}).
+We note that the self-similar solution $\chi(x, t)$ can be obtained explicitly (cf.~\cite{C51, H50}).
 Moreover, Hayashi--Naumkin \cite{HN06} improved the asymptotic rate given in \eqref{Karch} for $p=\infty$.
 After that, Kaikina--Ruiz-Paredes \cite{KP05} succeeded to construct the second asymptotic profile for the solution, under the additional condition $xu_{0}\in L^{1}(\R)$.
 In view of the second asymptotic profile, they proved that the optimal asymptotic rate to $\chi(x, t)$ is $t^{-1}\log t$ in $L^{\infty}(\R)$.
 For more related results to this problem \eqref{KdVB-0} in the similar situations, we can also refer to \cite{F19-1, HKNS06}.

-Now, we remark that this case $q=2$ in \eqref{gKdVB}, is a special case in the sense that the shape of the asymptotic profile changes compared with the case of $q>2$ in \eqref{gKdVB}.
-Also, we note that for the case of $q=2$ and $\alpha \neq2$ in \eqref{gKdVB}, the asymptotic behavior of the solution has not yet been studied.
-Although, this problem is very important issue, we do not treat it in this paper.
-In our study, we would like to treat the other distinguished case $q=3$ in \eqref{gKdVB}, which will be explained in the next paragraph.
+Now, we remark that this case $q=2$ in \eqref{gKdVB}, is a special case in the sense that the shape of the asymptotic profile changes compared with the case of $q>2$ in \eqref{gKdVB} (we will explain about the case of $q>2$ in the next paragraph).
+Even if the case of $\alpha=1$, the situation is similar to $\alpha=2$.
+When $\alpha=1$, the fractional dispersion term in \eqref{KdVB} can be rewritten by